 Shaping Equitable Noncommunicable Disease and Injury Priorities

-Gene Bukhman, the PGNDSC Director, is the co-Chair of the Commission.
+Gene Bukhman, the PGNCDSC Director, is the co-Chair of the Commission.
 A team of Harvard administrators, Research Fellows, Associates, and Assistants supports the Commission’s research from Boston.

 Developing a Science of Integration

-The PGNDSC partners with implementers around the world to develop and evaluate innovative strategies for NCDI control.
-In 2011, the PGNDSC collaborated with Partners In Health (PIH) to publish The PIH Guide to Chronic Care Integration for Endemic NCDs, based on 5 years of initial experience with NCD program development in Rwanda.
-Since that time, investigators affiliated with PGNDSC have evaluated the outcomes of integrated service delivery models for complex chronic conditions such as rheumatic heart disease and type 1 diabetes in resource-poor setting in Rwanda, Haiti, and Malawi.
+The PGNCDSC partners with implementers around the world to develop and evaluate innovative strategies for NCDI control.
+In 2011, the PGNCDSC collaborated with Partners In Health (PIH) to publish The PIH Guide to Chronic Care Integration for Endemic NCDs, based on 5 years of initial experience with NCD program development in Rwanda.
+Since that time, investigators affiliated with PGNCDSC have evaluated the outcomes of integrated service delivery models for complex chronic conditions such as rheumatic heart disease and type 1 diabetes in resource-poor setting in Rwanda, Haiti, and Malawi.

 Supporting Global Knowledge Exchange and Taking Interventions to Scale